Improving Demand Forecasting Models with Event Features

 Accommodation, Consumer Packaged Goods, Grocery and Supermarkets, Leisure, Travel and Tourism, Marketing and Advertising, Parking, Restaurants, Retail, Transportation and Delivery and Others

-Events, such as concerts, expos and public holidays, are known to affect consumer behavior and drive demand.
-PredictHQ offers event data across more than a dozen categories, featuring a wide range of labels.
-The powerful data processing pipeline ensures the delivery of high-quality, enriched event data that can be seamlessly incorporated as features into any demand forecasting model.
+Events, such as concerts, expos and public holidays, are known to affect consumer behavior and .
+PredictHQ offers event data across , featuring a .
+The ensures the delivery of high-quality, enriched event data that can be seamlessly incorporated as features into any demand forecasting model.

 Built upon extensive event coverage, PredictHQ’s event features aggregate similar events into predefined groups for specific locations at set intervals, such as daily aggregations.
 These prebuilt, forecast-ready features can be added directly to machine learning models without further preprocessing.
-Access to an extensive library of features is available through the Features API.
-We recommend starting with the Important Features identified by the Beam API.
+Access to an extensive library of features is available through the .
+We recommend starting with the Important Features identified by the .

 The sections below guide you through integrating event features into your demand forecasting models.
 Follow these instructions and run the accompanying Jupyter notebooks to understand how you can adapt this approach to fit your workflow and improve the accuracy of your models.